szczypiorofix/color-palette/README.md

 ## General information
-Material design color palette codes, written in LESS, just for you to take :)
+Material design color palette codes, written in LESS.
+You can use them in your application, or on your website or whatever you like.

-All color codes comes from [material.io](https://material.io/guidelines/style/color.html#color-color-tool)
+All color codes came from [material.io](https://material.io/guidelines/style/color.html#color-color-tool)

 ## License